 Handmade jewelry is a popular product to sell online and at craft shows.
 In fact, it’s probably safe to say, jewelry is the most saturated category in handmade products.

-It’s a great place to start because even if you’re a beginner, you can create beautiful pieces and the start up costs can be kept relatively low.
+It’s a great place to start because even if you’re a beginner, you can create beautiful pieces and the start-up costs can be kept relatively low.
 But that also means you’re dealing with a ton of competition and making sales can be hard.

-So what makes a shopper choose you?
+So what makes a shopper choose your jewelry?

 And not just once.
 What makes a shopper look at all your pieces and have a hard time choosing just one item.
 And then sign up for your newsletter, follow you on social media and check back regularly to see what they can buy next month?